talktogproject/ethicsteacher/integrity-global.md

 [Read the full code of conduct through this link](https://www.globalcodeofconduct.org/wp-content/uploads/2018/05/Global-Code-of-Conduct-Brochure.pdf).

-As you can see, the research community has taken great care to establish frameworks and guidance to
+As you can see, the research community has done a great deal to establish what we must expect from each other as researchers, wherever we are in the world.
+In the next section, we will take a closer look at how ethics is applied to every stage of the research process.

+Before we proceed, let's check what you've learned so far with a quiz:

 ### [Take the Section I Quiz](quiz1.md)
 ### [Click to view the Course Navigation page](toc.md)